About Helderberg

 Helderberg

-The Helderberg is made up of Somerset West, Strand, Gordon’s Bay and a few other smaller towns.
-The district takes its name from the imposing Helderberg Mountain, which is Afrikaans for “Clear Mountain”, and culminates at a height of 1137m at The Dome.
+The Helderberg is a wine-producing area in the Western Cape of South Africa and is made up of Somerset West, Strand, Gordon’s Bay and a few other smaller towns.
+The district takes its name from the imposing Helderberg Mountain.

 Somerset West